caltemose/reunion/source/index.html.md

 ## Packing

-I'm not going to tell you what to bring but you should definitely consider:
+You may wish to consider bringing:

-- bathing suit
+- a bathing suit
 - suntan lotion
 - a sun-blocking hat
 - good walking shoes (Charleston still has a few cobblestone streets)

 ## Still To Come